TartanLlama/secret-hitler-strategies/index.md

 Where possible you want to pass or play a liberal policy.
 As a President or Chancellor you will generally want to ensure that a liberal is played if you see one.
 As such, the default strategy is to simply pass one across or play one if you have been given it.
 This is a good all-round strategy that brings the liberals closer to victory.

 When unsure about your Chancellor choice, voting against your own candidate can provide information through votes.
 Where possible have the next President (which you deem likely a Liberal) also vote for the same Chancellor.
-If very unsure (Hitler has been enabled) get the next two Presidents to follow the tactic.
+If unsure (Hitler has been enabled) get the next two Presidents to follow the tactic.

 ### Fascist strategies